Prayer is only effective if you offer heartfelt prayers. In other words, effective prayer is heartfelt prayer.

 Wrestling – A verb displaying energy and emotion

 A man named Alma uses the word “wrestling” when speaking about prayer.
-The verb wrestling sounds like a person is praying with energy and emotion.
+The verb wrestling sounds like a person is praying with lots of energy and emotion.

 Alma labored much in the spirit, wrestling with God in mightyAlma 8:10

-The statements I shared establish if we don’t have a focused intention that raises emotion within our hearts, our prayers will not be profitable (effective).
-We all want our prayers to be answered, thus, the effort exerted to offer a heartfelt prayer is well worth it.
+The scripture verses I shared establish if you don’t have a focused intention that raises emotion within your heart, your prayers will not be profitable (effective).
+Of course, you want your prayers to be answered, thus, the effort exerted to offer a heartfelt prayer is well worth it.

-Of course, saying prayers on a routine basis is a good thing.
-However, it is easy to let our prayers become so routine, we forget to be focused on engaging with energy and emotion as we pray.
-When we feel as though what we are praying for has already happened, our emotional state increases within our body and whole soul.
+Needless to say, offering prayers on a routine basis is a good thing.
+However, it is easy to let your prayers become so routine, you can forget to be focused on engaging with energy and emotion as you pray.
+When you feel as though what you are praying for has already happened, your emotional state increases within your body and whole soul.
 When this state is achieved, the heavens take note.

 Sometimes the healing prayers I offer are not working.
 When I stop and assess why they are not working, it is generally either because my prayers have become repetitive or too routine without enough focus and emotion.

 But when ye pray, use not vain repetitions, as the heathen do: for they think that they shall be heard for their much speaking.Matthew 6:7

 Although healing prayers require various phrases to be repeated, I consider them repetitive in the context when they lack focused intention and emotion preventing them from being effective.